 Redis started to fail around the

 10:45 mark on the timeline.
-To find the Failure rate tab, go to the service’s details page and select View (View requests, View dynamic web requests, or View resources).
+To find the Failure rate tab, go to the service’s details page and select a View button (such as View requests, View dynamic requests, or View resource requests).

-Select View backtrace to see where these requests came from.
+Select Analyze backtrace to see where these requests came from.
 We can now see that all of these requests originate in the

 weather-express service.
 We also see that nearly all failed